Mukeshsingh8/FaceMorpher/README.md

 ## Attention
 ***This project is for technical and academic use only.
 Please do not apply it to illegal and unethical scenarios.***

-## The first open source high resolution dataset for face swapping!!!
 ## High Resolution Dataset [VGGFace2-HQ](https://github.com/NNNNAI/VGGFace2-HQ)

 [![logo](./docs/img/vggface2_hq_compare.png)](https://github.com/NNNNAI/VGGFace2-HQ)

 ## Dependencies